Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Conclusion

+In peer-to-peer networks, free riding is a major problem that can be overcome by using reputation management system.
+A reputation management system includes two processes, first estimation of reputation and second aggregation of reputation.
+In this paper we have proposed an aggregation technique by modifying push gossip algorithm to differential push gossip algorithm.

+The proposed aggregation technique efficiently aggregates the trust values from different nodes in a power law network.
+This technique does not require the identification of power nodes.
+This makes algorithm easily implementable as identification of power nodes in a distributed setting is hard.
+This algorithm is also robust against churning as can be seen in figure~\ref{fig:N=10000packetloss}.
+Proposed technique aggregates the reputation in a differential manner.
+This is done by considering the feedback of trusted nodes with a higher weight.
+This leads to robustness against collusion as evident from figure~\ref{fig:collgroup}.

-\begin{proof}[proof of theorem~\ref{diff}] As we know when a node will get equal contribution from every node it will reach the average value.
+Proposed algorithm has been presented to avoid the problem of free riding but it can also be used to avoid malicious users in the network just by changing the method of estimation of $a_i$ and $b_{ij}$. [proof of theorem~\ref{diff}] We can see the property of \emph{mass conservation} (proposition ~\ref{massconv}) \cite{Kempe} holds in this case as well. \begin{proposition} Under the differential Push protocol with Uniform Gossip, the sum of all of $i^{th}$ node's contributions at all nodes j is $\sum\nolimits_{j}c_{n,i,j}^{m}=1$ and hence the sum of all weights is $\sum\nolimits_{j}g_{n,j}^{m}=N$ \end{proposition} \begin{proof}[Proof of theorem~\ref{diff}] As we know when a node will get equal contribution from every node it will reach the average value.
 Taking variance around the mean value of the contributions from all the nodes at a particular node will give the level of convergence at one node.
 If we sum these variances for all the nodes, we will get the idea about the convergence of network.
 We are just referring to reputation of node $m$ in this proof, and super script $m$ have not been explicitly shown.
 It means $c_{nij}^{m}=c_{nij}$ and $g_{nj}^{m}=g_{nj}$.
 The variance at node j will be $E(c_{n,i,j}-\overline{c_{n,i,j}})^{2}$ i.e. $\frac{1}{N}\sum\limits_{i}(c_{n,i,j}-\frac{g_{n,j}}{N})^{2}$.
 As this quantity is small, we can drop $\frac{1}{N}$.
 This will still give the idea about the convergence.
 Further adding the variance at all the nodes gives us the idea about further convergence in the whole network.
 We call this as potential function $\psiup_{n}$

 Let us study $\psiup$ for p-push gossip, i.e. when every node is making p pushes to p nodes.
 Here we are assuming that node chooses every node including itself for push independently.
 Here f(k)=j means that a node k chooses a node j and pushes gossip pair.
 The $d_{n,j}$ and $g_{n,j}$ are divided by $(p+1)$; one part is always retained by the node and remaining are used for $p$ push.